 I created these cool party invites which can be printed and mailed or sent out as an email attachment.
 You'll find a download link to a blank invite you can use (for free!) as well as a printed thank you note at the end of this post.

 You can either fill in the party information by hand or upload the image to PicMonkey to add text.
 (Check out my tutorial on how to use PicMonkey to create birthday party invitations!)

 American Ninja Warrior Birthday Party Props!

 A birthday party is always more fun and festive with props!
-Fans of the show know that many competitors come up with “Warrior Nicknames” and often wear some outlandish get ups while they compete.
-So it would be fun to give everyone a few minutes to think of a warrior nickname and choose from a few capes and masks, colorful printed headbands, hair chalk, or even an American Ninja Warrior hat!
+Fans of the show know that many competitors come up with “Warrior Nicknames” and often wear some outlandish get-ups while they compete.
+So it would be fun to give everyone a few minutes to think of a warrior nickname and choose from a few capes and masks, colorfully printed headbands, hair chalk, or even an American Ninja Warrior hat!